DHTMLX/docs-spreadsheet/docs/mcp-server.md

 - Handling [Spreadsheet events](/handling_events/) to respond to value changes, cell selection, editor actions, and sheet-level interactions.
 - Exploring [multi-sheet support](/working_with_sheets/), [data loading and export](/loading_data/) (JSON and Excel), and integration with frameworks such as [React](/react/), [Vue](/vuejs_integration/), [Angular](/angular_integration/), and [Svelte](/svelte_integration/).

-## How DHTMLX MCP server works
+## What happens when the assistant queries the MCP server

-The DHTMLX MCP server combines Retrieval-Augmented Generation (RAG) with the Model Context Protocol (MCP) so that AI assistants can query documentation on demand rather than relying solely on training data.
+Two technologies power this: a Retrieval-Augmented Generation (RAG) index and the Model Context Protocol (MCP), which together let an assistant fetch live Spreadsheet reference material mid-conversation rather than relying on what it memorized in training.
+The server exposes this through two workflows, Search and Inference.
+Search hands back the matching reference pages as context, leaving the assistant to write the answer; Inference reads those pages itself and returns the finished answer, so the assistant only has to pass it on.

 For example, when you ask *"How do I define a custom number format mask for currency values in DHTMLX Spreadsheet?"*, the assistant sends the prompt via the MCP endpoint.
-The server matches it against the number formatting documentation, retrieves the relevant reference pages, and returns them as context.
-The assistant then generates code based on the current API rather than a training snapshot.
+The Search workflow matches it against the number formatting documentation, retrieves the relevant reference pages, and returns them as context; the assistant then generates code based on the current API rather than a training snapshot.
+Inference can also take that same kind of query and skip straight to an answer: it reads the reference pages itself and hands the assistant a finished response instead of raw material to work from.

-## Connect the MCP server to your AI tool
+## Wiring the MCP server into your AI tool

-Most AI development tools let you add MCP endpoints through a CLI command or a JSON configuration file.
-In either case, you register the server URL.
+Spreadsheet projects tend to live inside whichever AI-assisted editor a team already uses, so the server needs to reach that same tool.
+Most AI development tools let you add MCP endpoints through a CLI command or a JSON configuration file, and in either case the underlying step is registering the server URL.

 ~~~jsx
 https://docs.dhtmlx.com/mcp